-Note: For lapping of alpha silicon carbide, the following procedure was successful in elimination of machining damage induced by uniaxial grinding: successive lapping with 15, 9, and 6 $\mu$ m diamond pastes for ~30, ~25, and ~15 min, respectively.
-For tungsten carbide, successive machine lapping with 15 $\mu$ m, and 6 $\mu$ m diamond pastes for 30 min each was sufficient.
+Note: For lapping of alpha silicon carbide, the following procedure was successful in elimination of machining damage induced by uniaxial grinding: Successive lapping with 15, 9, and 6 micron ( $\mu$ m) diamond pastes for ~30, ~25, and ~15 min, respectively.
+For tungsten carbide, successive machine lapping with 15 and 6 $\mu$ m diamond pastes for ~60 and ~30 min, respectively, with a pressure of ~13.8 kPa was sufficient.
 Specific procedures need to be developed for other materials.